gitrules/gitrules/doc/GOVERN.md

 approved
 ```

-In a couple of minutes Gov4Git automation will process the issue.
+In a couple of minutes GitRules automation will process the issue.
 It will reply with a comment indicating success — or a reason for failure — and will close the issue.
 In the event of a failure, you can re-open the issue to prompt the system to retry.

 If you choose to deny a request, you do not need to take any action, however it is nice to explain your reasoning in the form of a comment.